-The Company does not have the source of asset encumbrance.
-Distribution of unencumbered assets at 31 December 2018, is set out below.
-Fair value of unencumbered assets is fair value through profit or loss of the debt securities held by the Company and the price that would be received to sell an asset.
+The Company has only one source encumbrance in the form of collateral for derivatives used for hedging purposes.
+Fair value of unencumbered assets is fair value through profit or loss of the debt securities held by the Company.
+Distribution of unencumbered and encumbered assets at 31 December 2019 represented in the table below.